Kristina01111000/Drws_site/README.md

 - opened ticket with peepso to see about hiding member on members page
 	- it worked the whole time, administrators just see everything.
 Non administrators don't see it if hidden

-- issues with M logging in to the site
-- fixed template email
-- is documentary the first thing you want people to see?
-- see if I can automatically add new members to courses
-- make more widgets for promo page
 - send invoice next wednesday (9th)